Texas Senate passes bill with new voting restrictions after a Democrat filibustered for 15 hours to try to stop the measure

 Alvarado’s all-night filibuster came a day after Texas House Speaker Dade Phelan (R) signed arrest warrants for 52 Democrats who failed to return during the fourth day of the House’s second special session, leaving the chamber eight members short of a quorum.

+Powell said she stayed in the Senate chamber alongside Alvarado, her Democratic colleague, until 2 a.m. before going home for a few hours of sleep.
+She returned Thursday morning.

+“I think Carol did a courageous thing last night,” Powell said on the way back to her office.
+“That was not easy, in a jillion different ways that people will never understand, but she did a fabulous job.”

-The current version of Senate Bill 1 has fewer restrictions than previous iterations but still faces strong Democratic opposition.
+The current version of Senate Bill 1 has fewer restrictions than previous iterations but still faces strong criticism from voting rights advocates.

 The latest version of the bill would require that poll watchers, who are appointed by a political party or a candidate, receive a training manual published by the secretary of state, to satisfy critics who argued that such neutral instruction was necessary.

-Another wrinkle that’s now been ironed out required people casting early ballots to use the same identification number on an application for an early-voting ballot and on the ballot itself.
+Another wrinkle that has been ironed out required people casting early ballots to use the same identification number on an application for an early-voting ballot and on the ballot itself.
 In the new bill, the numbers must simply be connected to the same individual.

 Republicans have repeatedly said the bill is meant to make it “easier to vote and harder to cheat.”

-Democrats argue that the policy changes are unnecessary since there is little evidence of voter fraud in Texas, and that the bill would erect barriers for voters, particularly people of color, who they say particularly utilized Harris County’s alternative voting options in November.
+Democrats argue that the policy changes are unnecessary, because there is little evidence of voter fraud in Texas, and that the bill would erect barriers for voters, particularly people of color, who they say particularly utilized Harris County’s alternative voting options in November.

 Viebeck reported from Washington.